 - Wear long-sleeved shirts and gloves to protect skin; avoid bare skin contact with ash as much as possible

 We care about your safety on campus.
 While relatively safe, our campus is NOT a sanctuary from crime, and accidents still occur no matter how hard we try to prevent them.
 You are encouraged to be responsible for your own safety and to bring safety concerns to the attention of MSC faculty or staff, or contact the Physical Plant Office at 745-9750 when you observe an unsafe environment.
 Also, for your own safety, please take time to locate the nearest exit and emergency telephone when you are in campus buildings.
 Emergency phones are located outside the entrance to JKB by the Director’s Office, the lobby in FSM on the first floor, and at the west entrance to Snodgrass Hall.
 The following web site holds information on safety and procedures for emergencies at MSC.

-Also access UAA campus safety information.
+Also access UAA Health and Safety information.